One Step to Efficient Synthetic Data: Investigating the Distribution of the One-Step Samples

+{ \begin{rem} As indicated in Remark \ref{rem:Newton}, our plugin value $\theta^*$ can be viewed as one step of an approximate Newton method.
+Our method can also be viewed as one step of the iterative bootstrap, with a batch size of 1 \citep{guerrier2019simulation}, which is traditionally used to de-bias an inconsistent estimator.
+Both of these perspectives indicate that iterating the procedure could potentially reduce the error between $\thy$ and $\thx$ even further, and in some circumstances even find an exact solution.
+We leave it to future work to study the benefits of this iterative version, as well as conditions for convergence. \end{rem}}

-\section{Investigating the distribution of the one-step samples}
+\section{Investigating the Distribution of the One-Step Samples}

-In Section \ref{s:asymptotics}, we showed that the one-step approach to synthetic data solves one issue of the parametric bootstrap: whereas sampling from the fitted model results in statistics with inferior asymptotics, the one-step approach gives a sample with efficient estimators.
+In Section \ref{s:asymptotics}, we showed that the one-step approach to synthetic data solves one issue of the parametric bootstrap, by preserving efficient estimators.
 The second problem of the parametric bootstrap was that the synthetic samples did not converge in total variation distance to the true joint distribution.
-In this section, we provide results which give evidence that the distribution of the one-step samples approximates the true joint distribution.
+In this section, we give evidence that the distribution of the one-step samples approximates the true joint distribution.